OutSystems/docs-odc/src/eap/building-apps/emails/widgets.md

 # Widgets in emails

 OutSystems designed widgets to help you create lightweight emails that most email readers can open.
-When you edit an email, ODC Studio shows the available widgets in the[available Email widgets](#widgets-available-in-emails) in the widgets tool bar.
+When you edit an email, ODC Studio shows the available widgets in the [available Email widgets](#widgets-available-in-emails) in the widgets tool bar.

 ![widgets for emails](images/email-neo-widgets-ss.png)